yWorks/yfiles-for-html-demos/demos/toolkit/neo4j/README.md

 This demo shows how to load data from a Neo4j database and display it with yFiles for HTML.

-First, connect to a Neo4j database by entering an URL, a username, and a password into the corresponding form fields, then click the _Connect_ button.
+First, connect to a Neo4j database by entering a URL, a username, and a password into the corresponding form fields, then click the _Connect_ button.

 After establishing a connection, a small set of data from the database will be displayed.